 Many people seek to establish a BVI company bank account for their IBCs in the British Virgin Islands.
 A corporation established in the BVI can hold a bank account.
 Many people seek this arrangement for financial privacy, tax savings or asset protection.
 Whereas there are income tax exemptions on such entities in the islands you may be subject to taxation in your home country.
 Many people want to form companies in the BVI and open the corporate bank accounts in other jurisdictions such as Singapore or Hong Kong.

 The British Virgin Islands (BVI) are part of the Virgin Islands archipelago located in the Caribbean to the east of Puerto Rico.
 The other islands are the Spanish Virgin Islands and the U.S. Virgin Islands.
-The BVI are also called the “Virgin Islands” and are a British overseas territory.
+Many also call BVI the “Virgin Islands” and are a British overseas territory.

 British Virgin Islanders are classified as British Overseas Territories citizens with entitlement to become full UK citizens.
-However, this territory is not part of the European Union (EU), yet is considered Europeans.
+However, this territory is not part of the European Union (EU), yet those in Europe consider them Europeans.

 The BVI land area consists of 58 square miles (150 square kilometers) and include main islands of Anegada, Jost Van Dyke, Tortola, and Virgin Gorda.
 The capital, Road Town, is located on Tortola, the largest island.
 The population of BVI is estimated at about 31,000 with approximately 23,500 living on Tortola.